kontez/unicorn/README.md

 Makes the buffer for `disp` scroll on unicorn. `time.sleep(delay)` is called between each frame.
 Default delay is 0.1 and scrolls text smoothly.

+    Display(text, color, delay)

+Executes all the above, with the default values if omitted, without having to instanciate a ScrollDispl.

 **Supported characters**